How to choose the best CRM for your business

 When you get to speak to the customer success or sales team at the vendor, there’s a couple of areas you want to ask them about:

 - How this tool fits with your specific needs

-- Ask about any issues you discovered in your research and potential fixes in their development pipeline
+- Ask about any issues you discovered in your research and potential fixes in their sales pipeline development

 - If there are any other brands in your industry who use their CRM and what their average results look like